pranavRedBus/cse15l-lab-reports/LabReport1.md

 ```
 > Working directory: **/home/lecture1**
 >
 > I got this output because *ls* gives a list of files, folders, and directories that the terminal could next enter, either from the directory/file specified as an argument, or from the working directory if no arguments are passed.
-In this case, the *lecture1* directory contains Hello.class,  Hello.java,  messages,  and README are accessible to the terminal, so they are listed when the command is called.
+In this case, the *lecture1* directory contains `Hello.class`,  `Hello.java`,  `messages`,  and `README` are accessible to the terminal, so they are listed when the command is called.
 >
 > Not error.